Carbon Dioxide explained

 Excess CO₂ warms the planet

-As there now is more CO₂ in the air, more heat stays on Earth.
-The blanket that keeps our planet warm is now too thick, so it's getting too hot.
+As CO₂ concentrations rise, more heat is retained in the climate system - the blanket is now too thick and it's getting hot.
 Our planet is warming faster than at any point in recorded history.

 Climate scientists at IPCC have showed that human activity is the main cause of global warming over the last 200 years.

 • 2024 was the warmest year ever recorded, at about 1.55 °C above pre-industrial levels.
 The trend continues and the collective Paris Agreement goal to limit global warming below 2°C (originally 1.5°C) is at risk.
-Every year, we hit new record high temperatures and the current efforts are too slow.
-We all experience the effects in our daily lives - intensified storms, floods, heatwaves, droughts and wildfires.
+Recent years have seen repeated record-high global temperatures, and current mitigation efforts remain insufficient to meet agreed climate targets.
+We experience the effects in our daily lives - intensified storms, floods, heatwaves, droughts and wildfires.

 Learn more on WMO press release

 • As the climate continues to warm, the risks grow rapidly.
 The warmer temperatures change the weather patterns and intensify the weather events.
 Scientists warn about the climate tipping points - critical thresholds where parts of the Earth system can shift suddenly and irreversibly.
 These include melting ice sheets, thawing permafrost, loss of major forests and changes to ocean circulation.
-Crossing these tipping points would have life-threatening consequences.
+Crossing these tipping points would significantly increase risks to ecosystems, societies, and human well-being.

 Learn more on Wikipedia